I am an associate professor of mathematics education at the Department of Mathematics and Statistics at the University of New Hampshire.

 Prior to pursuing my doctorate I taught high school mathematics in Israel for 8 years.

-My research interests are broad, but my main focus is on mathematical reasoning, argumentation and proof.
+My research interests are broad, my main focus is teaching and learning mathematical reasoning and proving at the secondary level.

 I study both the cognitive and social aspects of students’ mathematical reasoning and justification processes and I aspire to understand the ways in which teachers can support students’ development of mathematical reasoning and argumentation skills.

-From teacher educator’s perspective I am especially curious about the kinds of knowledge and professional support that teachers need in order to create learning environments that foster students’ engagement with justification and proving.
+From teacher educator’s perspective I am especially curious about the kinds of knowledge and professional support that pre-service and practicing teachers need in order to create learning environments that foster students’ engagement with justification and proving.

-From the instructional design perspective my research activities include design and evaluation of curriculum materials that provide students and prospective teachers with opportunities to practice mathematical reasoning and justification.
+From the instructional design perspective my research activities include design and evaluation of curriculum materials that provide students and prospective teachers with opportunities to practice mathematical reasoning, argumentation and proving.

 I coauthored secondary mathematical textbooks and teaching guides, and contributed to a resource book on Calculus for teachers.